Where to Stay in Chicago First Time: Best Areas

 The park overlooks a beautiful marina.
 Various street-food stalls around the park make this a lovely place for a picnic lunch with a view.

-If you are planning to stay in Chicago for an event at The McCormick Place convention center, South Loop is where you should look at staying.
-The convention center is located in the south end of the district, close to the waterfront.
+In addtition to museum, South Loop is also great base in Chicago tf you are planning to stay in Chicago for an event at The McCormick Place convention center, which is located in the south end of the district, close to the waterfront.

 This end of the South Loop is also where you will find Chicago’s Chinatown.
 Aside from being home to some of Chicago’s best Chinese restaurants, this is where you can find the Chinese American Museum of Chicago and the beautiful Nine-Dragon Wall.

-Stay in South Loop if you want to stay close to the city center but outside of crowded downtown; you are attending an event at the McCormick Place Convention Centre; you are attending an event at the Soldier Field Stadium.
+Stay in South Loop if you want to stay close to the city center but outside of crowded downtown; you love museums; you are history buffs;

 Best places to stay in Chicago South Loop: